The World’s First St. Patrick Parade was in St. Augustine in 1601!

 not even in Ireland — but here in St. Augustine, FL!

-Click here for our story as written in Irish Central.com
+Click here for our story.

-THE 2024 PARADE GRAND MARSHAL IS
+THE 2025 PARADE GRAND MARSHAL

 Parade Rules